-INTRODUCTION TO AUDIOLOGY AND
+INTRODUCTION TO AUDIOLOGY AND AURAL REHABILITATION

-AURAL REHABILITATION

-Introduction to audiology, audiograms, hearing screening, and review of hearing assessments.
-Introduction to aural rehabilitation, hearing aids, and hearing assistive technologies (HAT), including troubleshooting and daily checks of hearing aids.
+(2 credits) This course is an introduction to audiology, audiograms, hearing screening and hearing assessments.
+Also provided is an introduction to aural rehabilitation, hearing aids and hearing assistive technologies (HAT).
+Prerequisites: SLPA 102, 103, 111 and 120.